biptec/terraform-aws-lambda/examples/lambda-s3/README.md

 To apply the Terraform templates:

 1. Install [Terraform](https://www.terraform.io/).
-1. Open `variables.tf`, set the environment variables specified at the top of the file, and fill in any other variables that don't have a default.
+1. Open `vars.tf`, set the environment variables specified at the top of the file, and fill in any other variables that don't have a default.
 1. Run `terraform get`.
 1. Run `terraform plan`.